Only in Nashville for a Few Hours? Here’s what to do!

 2. Fifth & Broadway

-I also recommend stopping in at Hattie B's for a taste of authentic Nashville hot chicken.
+I recommend stopping at Hattie B's to taste authentic Nashville hot chicken.
 I used to visit there when I worked downtown, and it's one of the best in Nashville.
 However, there are a lot of places to eat and drink; take a walk around and find what grabs you.
 This is the end of hour two.

 Next, it's time for music history…